gromacs/gromacs/doxygen/doxygen.md

   declarations local to source files only in the full documentation.
   You can find the details from the `Doxyfile-*.cmakein` files, and some of them are also mentioned below on individual code constructs.
-* The standard Doxygen commands \c \\internal and \c \\endinternal mark the documentation to be only extracted into the full documentation (`INTERNAL_DOCS` is `ON` only for the full documentation).
+* The standard Doxygen command \c \\internal marks the documentation to be only extracted into the full documentation (`INTERNAL_DOCS` is `ON` only for the full documentation).
+This should be used as a first command in a comment block to exclude all the documentation.
+It is possible to use \c \\internal and \c \\endinternal to exclude individual paragraphs, but \c \\if `internal` is preferred (see below).
-  In addition, \Gromacs specific custom Doxygen commands \c \\libinternal and
-  \c \\endlibinternal are provided, which only exclude the documentation from the public API documentation.
-These are implemented by expanding the commands to either \c \\internal or to a no-op, depending on the documentation level.
+  In addition, \Gromacs-specific custom Doxygen command \c \\libinternal is provided, which should be used the same way to exclude the documentation from the public API documentation.
+This command expands to either \c \\internal or to a no-op, depending on the documentation level.
 * Doxygen commands \c \\if and \c \\cond can be used with section names `libapi` and `internal` to only include the documentation in library API and the full documentation, respectively.  `libapi` is also defined in the full